Republicans seek to make vaccine passports the next battle in the pandemic culture wars

 Officials also have been holding calls with business leaders, seeking to gauge their interest in vaccine passports and understand new concerns as the issue has become increasingly politicized.

-Asked about the project on Monday, White House press secretary Jen Psaki described the White House effort as “focused on guidelines.”
+Asked about the project Monday, White House press secretary Jen Psaki described the administration effort as “focused on guidelines.”

-Psaki also noted that there will not be a centralized federal database showing who in the country has received vaccinations and there are no plans for any federal vaccination mandate that all citizens have a vaccination credential.
+Psaki also noted that there will not be a centralized federal database showing who in the country has received vaccinations and there are no plans for any federal mandate that all citizens have a vaccination credential.

-She declined to provide any timeline about when the federal guidance on this issue might be released.
+She declined to provide any timeline about when federal guidance on the issue might be released.

-A growing number of travel and entertainment businesses have said they will require customers to prove they’ve been vaccinated, but some major businesses have said they remain undecided.
+A growing number of travel and entertainment businesses have said they will require customers to prove they have been vaccinated, but some major businesses have said they remain undecided.

-Carnival Corporation spokesperson Roger Frizzell said the cruise-line giant was “encouraged” by recent vaccine breakthroughs but closely monitoring the “evolving situation” before imposing vaccine requirements.
+Carnival Corp. spokesman Roger Frizzell said the cruise-line giant was “encouraged” by recent vaccination breakthroughs but closely monitoring the “evolving situation” before imposing vaccine requirements.
 Carnival’s fleet includes the Diamond Princess and the Grand Princess, both of which became epicenters of coronavirus clusters in 2020.

-DeSantis has promised an executive order barring Florida from participating in any vaccine credentialing efforts and is urging the state’s legislature to act as well.
+DeSantis has promised an executive order barring Florida from participating in any vaccination credentialing efforts and is urging the state’s legislature to act as well.
 The governor has become a leading opponent of pandemic restrictions and has often dismissed the advice of public health experts who have criticized his downplaying the importance of masks and other precautions.

 Some Republicans are supportive of a passport program.

-Longtime GOP pollster Frank Luntz said he’s working with the Bethesda, Md.-based de Beaumont Foundation, a public health organization, to survey voters on their reactions to vaccine passports, identify which messages were resonating and understand whether “passports” are the right term to describe the credentials.
+Longtime GOP pollster Frank Luntz said he’s working with the Bethesda, Md.-based de Beaumont Foundation, a public health organization, to survey voters on their reactions to vaccination passports, identify which messages were resonating and understand whether “passports” is the right term to describe the credentials.

 “It’s been politicized in two different directions,” said Luntz, arguing that liberals worry that a passport would widen inequities around who has access to vaccines and that conservatives fear it would limit their freedoms.

-Luntz said that the growing politicization around the passports also threatened the entire initiative.
+Luntz said the growing politicization around the passports also threatened the entire initiative.
 “Unless the Biden administration tempers both sides down right now, they will find within days it becomes impossible to do.
 I’ve seen this movie and it doesn’t have a good ending,” he said.

 Some Democratic pollsters also acknowledge the issue could have some resonance, depending on how Biden handles the situation.

-Republicans do have concerns that Democrats, particularly in coordination with large technology firms are seeking broad control over the citizenry, said Stan Greenberg, a Democratic pollster.
+Republicans do have concerns that Democrats, particularly in coordination with large technology firms, are seeking broad control over the citizenry, said Stan Greenberg, a Democratic pollster.
 “This will fit that narrative,” Greenberg said.
 “But that’s not America as a whole.”

-He said it’s unclear where conservatives will wage battles over vaccination requirements, and noted that schools and employers will likely require proof of vaccination.
+He said it’s unclear where conservatives will wage battles over vaccination requirements, and he noted that schools and employers probably will require proof of vaccination.

-“I just think it puts them into an incredibly marginal position,” he said.
+“I just think it puts them into an incredibly marginal position,” Greenberg said.

-One key to where the party goes on the issue of passports will likely be whether former president Trump weighs in on the issue.
+One key to where the party goes on the issue of passports will probably be whether former president Donald Trump weighs in on the issue.

-Barry Bennett, a former Trump adviser, said the paranoia is likely overblown, and instead likened the passport idea to the yellow fever vaccination card he shows when traveling to countries in Africa.
+Barry Bennett, a former Trump adviser, said the paranoia is probably overblown, and instead likened the passport idea to the yellow fever vaccination card he shows when traveling to countries in Africa.

 “For someone who travels international a great deal, I want to be able to prove in a secure format that I’ve been vaccinated so I can go see my clients,” Bennett said.
 “If you’re talking about having to show papers to get into 7-Eleven to get a Slurpee, I think that’s paranoia.
-I think people are talking past each other which is typical Washington.”
+I think people are talking past each other, which is typical Washington.”

 Isaac Stanley-Becker contributed to this report.